NYC Mayor Adams indicted: Democrats brace for impact

 Other prominent New York Democrats, including Rep. Alexandria Ocasio-Cortez, called on Mr. Adams to step down.

-“I do not see how Mayor Adams can continue governing New York City,” Representative Ocasio-Cortez wrote on X. “The flood of resignations and vacancies are threatening gov function.
+“I do not see how Mayor Adams can continue governing New York City,” Representative Ocasio-Cortez wrote on the social platform X. “The flood of resignations and vacancies are threatening gov function.
 Nonstop investigations will make it impossible to recruit and retain a qualified administration.”

 “For the good of the city, he should resign,” she said.